kurtwuckertjr/wifi-pickle/README.md

 sudo ./startWifiPickle.sh
 ```
 Notes:
 * Requires Python 3.6.
-Installer for Python3.6 provided under ./deps if your distro doesn't have it.
+Installer for Python3.6 provided under ./deps if your distro doesn't have it
-* Run installDeps.sh to install Python libraries.
+* Run installDeps.sh to install Python libraries
-* Requires the exit line in console/master.py of MITMProxy 4.0.4 to be commented out.
+* Requires the exit line in console/master.py of MITMProxy 4.0.4 to be commented out

 ## License
 WiFi-Pickle is licensed under the GNU General Public License v3.0.